Zenovations/git-stats/README.md

 ## Features

- * Simple (just configure repo and stats you want to collect, get your formatted (json/xml/csv) data and chart it)
+ * Simple: just configure stats you want, get your formatted json/xml/csv data and chart it
- * Fast (stats are cumulative and cached, only data changed since last update is requested and parsed)
+ * Fast: stats are cumulative, cached, and only changes are read
- * Handles rate limits gracefully (if limit is exceeded, restarts where it left off last)
+ * Handles rate limits gracefully by resuming where it left off
- * Handles large numbers of commits (only keeps data from a single commit in memory at any time)
+ * Handles large numbers of commits, only one has to fit in memory at a time
- * Filtering (exclude orgs, repos, dirs, or files from the stats by using a filter callback)
+ * Filter by org, directory, or file patterns

 ## Installation